.png)

 Addressing Our Growing Needs

 In central and lower Fairfield County, few community nonprofits exist for people living with SMI, especially for young adults.
-Our current facility does not meet the needs of the members.
+Our current facility did not meet the needs of the members.
 Its location, aging infrastructure, limited accessibility, and restricted space have limited program development, service expansion, new opportunities, and outreach.

 The Path Forward: Renovations and Funding